Welcome to the Good Life

 Buy, Sell & Consume

 Buy drugs from suppliers.
 Sell them to other agents at markup.
-Or use them yourself — drugs restore energy fast, skipping the trip home to rest.
-Higher tier = more energy restored.
+Or use them yourself for a quick boost.
 The tradeoff: cost, heat, and risk.

 The Suppliers